DexterLagan/tax-helper/README.md

 2) copy-paste the last tab+listbox
 3) rename the new tab and listboxes appropriately
 4) save the project and export to tax-helper-ui.rkt
-5) update the load-and-compute procedure :
+5) update the load-and-compute procedure:<br>
-  a) add a label and a total to the summary list
+  a) add a label and a total to the summary list<br>
-  b) define a new column-data and populate it to the new list
+  b) define a new column-data and populate it to the new list<br>

 Notes:
 - Column data has to be strings only